Please Stop Saying That Inflation Is Cooling

 (Data: Federal Reserve Economic Data (FRED), St. Louis Fed; Chart: Jeffrey A. Tucker)

-If five years ago, we experienced inflation on this level, there would have been shock and alarm in the air.
+If we had experienced inflation on this level five years ago, there would have been shock and alarm in the air.
 People would have been screaming about how the one-month rate had tripled and the year-over-year rate doubled.
 There would have been a frenzy of concern.

-But after what we’ve been through, reporters routinely call inflation on this level “cooling” even though they have said this for three years as the dollar has lost 20 percent and more likely 40 percent of value.
+But after what we’ve been through, reporters now routinely call inflation on this level “cooling,” even though they have said this for three years as the dollar has lost at least 20 percent of its value (and more likely 40 percent).
 This really needs to stop.
 Surely the headline writers can be more accurate and descriptive rather than propagandistic.

-Let’s consider more in detail.
+Let’s consider this in more detail.
 No one actively involved in the consumer marketplace truly believes that prices are up only 20 percent over four years.
-Brownstone released a detailed empirical study of actual prices that concludes they are up some 40 percent, by making only three adjustments: using actual housing prices, actual health-insurance prices, and mitigating against “hedonic” adjustments.
-With just these changes—and many more could have been added—it concludes that all of the output increases since 2022 have been eaten up by inflation.
+The Brownstone Institute has released a detailed empirical study of actual prices that concludes they are up some 40 percent.
+Brownstone showed this by making only three adjustments: using actual housing prices, using actual health insurance prices, and mitigating against “hedonic” adjustments.
+With just these changes (and many more could have been added) Brownstone concludes that all of the output increases since 2022 have been eaten up by inflation.

-The reaction was exactly what I might have expected.
+The reaction to the study has been predictable.
 There is shock on the one hand, but not because of the conclusions.
-Everyone knows that inflation is far worse than what they have been saying.
+Everyone knows that inflation is far worse than the government claims.
 The shock is that someone finally said what needed to be said.

 There are thousands of institutions that might have commissioned this study.
 There are hundreds of thousands of working economists out there.
 The trouble is that none of them gain any reward from contradicting falsehoods that come from agencies.
-All the incentives are the reverse.
+All the incentives encourage the opposite.

-As with public health and medicine, the industry of economics as a profession tends to have an internally self-reinforcing story that they like to tell.
-When an outlier comes along and says otherwise, it is a bit like the boy who says the emperor is not wearing any clothes.
+As with public health and medicine, the industry of economics as a profession tends to have an internally self-reinforcing story.
+When an outlier comes along and says otherwise, it is a bit like the boy who points out the emperor is not wearing any clothes.

 One of the widely believed doctrines in the world of economists is that deflation is always terrible because it indicates economic decline.
 Economists have generally believed this since the Great Depression.
-It stems from a basic error over cause and effect: the belief that falling prices are driving lower output rather than attempting to correct it.
+It stems from a basic error about cause and effect: the belief that falling prices will drive lower output rather than correct it.
 As a result, economists have long been more sanguine about inflation than they should be.

 This puts many mainstream economists in the awkward position of opposing what most people actually want, which is lower prices.
 This is especially true after four years of unrelenting and grueling inflation that has so dramatically lowered purchasing power.
 Who wouldn’t want to go back to 2019 prices?

-Ruling out the possibility of not going back to prices of five years ago, the least we could ask is that prices stabilize now and in the future, so that at least we can work toward regaining some of the prosperity that has been taken away from us.
-For that matter, it would at least be nice to have some honesty about how much inflation there has been.
+Ruling out the possibility of going back to the prices of five years ago, the least we could ask is that prices stabilize now and in the future, so that we can work toward regaining some of the prosperity that has been taken away from us.
+For that matter, it would be nice to have some honesty about how much inflation there has been.

-Sadly, all trends are headed for the worse.
-Real-time inflation measures suggest a reacceleration and money stock levels are rising and at an 18-month high.
-The Fed is cutting rates in response to demands by Wall Street for looser credit and lax lending standards.
-All of the trends point in only one direction: we are experiencing higher prices.
+Sadly, things are not trending in the right direction.
+Real-time inflation measures suggest a reacceleration.
+Money stock levels are rising, and are currently at an 18-month high.
+The Fed is cutting rates in response to demands by Wall Street for looser credit and lending standards.
+All of the trends point one way: We are experiencing higher prices.
 Indeed we might be headed to wave two, consistent with the experience of the 1970s.
 No one wants to see what wave three looks like.

 If this is true, the next administration is going to have a serious problem on its hands.
-There will be no way to fix the inflation problem by attacking retail prices directly with anti-gouging laws or price controls.
+There will be no way to fix inflation by attacking retail prices directly with anti-gouging laws or price controls.
 Nor is more drilling going to fix the issue.
 There will be no choice but to go to the real source of the problem.
 The money printer itself needs to be unplugged.
-And, yes, doing so will be rather disruptive of production structures and investor expectations.
+And, yes, doing so will disrupt production structures and investor expectations.
 It could even bring about a deeper recession.

 At some point, this economy has to right itself, face the truth, and start standing on its own without the constant infusions of money and credit that are showing themselves in higher prices.